Sunday, 16 November 2025

 Another thing I use is a grain powder, which is used for storing grains and kills insects.
 I then sprinkle that on the bottom of a container, or on the floor where you are storing.
 Something else can also be used to repel insects, and that is a green bar of laundry soap.

 Of course tinned foods and pickles are easily stored, just make sure to date them.
-Other things to think about are dried milk powder, sugar, oils, peanut butter, nuts, seeds, and vinegars for making your pickles.
+Other things to think about are dried milk powder, coffee, tea, sugar, salt, oils, peanut butter, nuts, seeds, popcorn, and vinegars for making your pickles.
 Also curry, spices, herbs, soups and other flavourings can make any simple meal tasty.

 One more thing to mention is eggs can also be stored!
 Some years ago an elderly lady, in her nineties, told me an incredible story!
 She said, as a young girl she can remember that her mother stored eggs in a liquid mixture (during the war and great depression), which she did not know what it was, but the eggs came out as fresh as the day they were laid!
 So I later looked it up on the internet and to my utter surprise found it.
-It is called water glassing method, with a mixture of food-grade hydrated lime and water.
+It is even used today by farmers, to store eggs in the winter.
+It is called water glassing method, with a mixture of food-grade hydrated lime and water (see link below for method).
 They can be preserved for 12-18 months!
 I am yet to try this but had a first-hand testimony that it does work!

 So you see it is not that difficult to do this, and I hope I can encourage you to make a start.
-There are also some great YouTube videos out there with some excellent tips.
+There are also some great YouTube videos out there with some excellent tips (see below for a few).

 See S.J.
 Face Book Page: